Have you ever wondered where water comes from? What happens to water as it circulates? How does it travel to many places in different ways? Read on.

 Take a saucer full of water and keep it in the Sun.
 After a few hours the water in the saucer disappears or lessens.

-Have you ever noticed that wet clothes dry up quickly when spread out in the Sun?
+Have you ever noticed that wet clothes dry up quickly when spread out ?
 Hang a few wet napkins in your courtyard.
 After some time, the water in the napkins evaporates due to the heat of the Sun.

 Let's do some activities that show how condensation occurs: